 Overview of the treatment of disseminated prostate cancer

-Initial approach to low-risk clinically localized prostate cancer
+Initial approach to low- and very low-risk clinically localized prostate cancer

 Radical prostatectomy for localized prostate cancer

 Rising serum PSA after radiation therapy for localized prostate cancer: Salvage local therapy

 Rising serum PSA after treatment for localized prostate cancer: Systemic therapy